Manin triples for double Lie bialgebroids: Lie bialgebroids over Lie algebroids

 where $C'$ is the core of $\Omega'$, is a VB-subalgebroid of $\Omega^{*_A}$ (see \cite{bursztyn2016vector}). \end{obs}

 A \textbf{double Lie algebroid} \cite{mackenzie2006ehresmann} is a double vector bundle $\Omega$ which is both a horizontal and a vertical VB-algebroid,

-such that its (vertical) dual is a Poisson VB-algebroid.
+whose (vertical) dual is a Poisson VB-algebroid.
 A double Lie algebroid is related by duality to a \textbf{Poisson VB-algebroid}: a VB-algebroid $\Omega$, as in \eqref{defvbalgebroid}, with a Poisson structure $\pi \in \mathfrak{X}(\Omega)$, such that $(\Omega, \pi) \Rightarrow H$ is a Poisson algebroid and $(\Omega, \pi) \rightarrow A$ is a Poisson vector bundle.
 We also refer to Poisson VB-algebroids as \textbf{PVB-algebroids}.

 \begin{examples} Given a Lie algebroid $A \Rightarrow M$, its tangent bundle is naturally a double Lie algebroid.
 Also, the VB-algebroid $T^*A \Rightarrow A^*$ over $A \Rightarrow M$ together with the canonical symplectic structure is a PVB-algebroid.
 If $(A, \pi) \Rightarrow M$ is a Poisson algebroid, then $TA \Rightarrow TM$ is a PVB-algebroid with respect to the tangent lift of $\pi$. \end{examples}